rehierl/metalsmith-doctoc/src/doctoc-default/readme.md

 ... options: 'h1, h2, h3, h4' ...
 ```

-## Heading objects
+## Node.heading objects

-doctoc-default's Heading objects will have the following properties:
+These objects will have the following properties:

 ```js
 Heading {